patternfly-labs/react-table-batteries/packages/module/src/OLD_DOCS.md

 Items can be selected with checkboxes on each row or with a bulk select control that provides actions like "select all", "select none" and "select page".
 The list of selected item ids in state can be used to perform bulk actions like Delete.

 > ⚠️ TECH DEBT NOTE: Currently, selection state has not yet been refactored to be a part of the table-controls pattern and we are still relying on [the old `useSelectionState` from lib-ui](https://migtools.github.io/lib-ui/?path=/docs/hooks-useselectionstate--checkboxes) which dates back to older migtools projects.
 The return value of this legacy `useSelectionState` is required by `useTableControlProps`.
 Mike is working on a refactor to bring selection state hooks into this directory.

-## Important Data Structure Notes

-### Unique Identifiers

-#### Column keys

-Table columns are identified by unique keys which are statically inferred from the keys of the `columnNames` object (used in many places via the inferred generic type `TColumnKey`.
-See the JSDoc comments in the `types.ts` file).
-Any state which keeps track of something by column (such as which columns are sorted and which columns are expanded in a compound-expandable row) uses these column keys as identifiers, and the user-facing column names can be looked up from the `columnNames` object anywhere a `columnKey` is present.
-Valid column keys are enforced via TypeScript generics; if a `columnKey` value is used that is not present in `columnNames`, you should get a type error.

-#### Item IDs

-Item objects must contain some unique identifier which is either a string or number.
-The property key of this identifier is a required config argument called `idProperty`, which will usually be `"id"`.
-If no unique identifier is present in the API data, an artificial one can be injected before passing the data into these hooks, which can be done in the useQuery `select` callback (see instances where we have used `"_ui_unique_id"`).
-Any state which keeps track of something by item (i.e. by row) makes use of `item[idProperty]` as an identifier.
-Examples of this include selected rows, expanded rows and active rows.
-Valid `idProperty` values are also enforced by TypeScript generics; if an `idProperty` is provided that is not a property on the `TItem` type, you should get a type error.

-> ⚠️ TECH DEBT NOTE: Things specific to `useQuery` and `_ui_unique_id` here are Konveyor-specific notes that should be removed after moving this to table-batteries.

----

-## Future Features and Improvements

-- Tech debt notes above should be addressed.
-- We should add full API docs for all the hooks, helpers and components generated from the JSDoc comments.
-- It would be nice to support inline editable rows with a clean abstraction that fits into this pattern.